dawidogg/eda/README.md

 The circuit is powered by a rechargeable 3.7 V battery, and there is a charging module on the breadboard with a Type-C input.

 # Microcontroller program
-Before anything else, I would want to specify that I deliberately code in C style, although I am familiar with object-oriented concepts.
-Some microcontrollers might only natively support C and this is my language of choice.
-To be able to use Bluetooth and Adafruit display libraries, I decided to go with the Arduino platform instead of the native to my microcontroller ESP-IDF (which is C, in fact).
+To be able to use Bluetooth and Adafruit display libraries, I decided to go with the Arduino platform instead of the native to my microcontroller ESP-IDF.
 Another library, or a whole operating system I used is FreeRTOS, which enabled me to create parallel tasks.
 The main file initializes modules and has crucial functions to respond to the inputs and interface with other components.
 There are separate tasks for display, buzzer with motor, and LEDs, which work synchronously.
 The display module must print text and constantly animate lines, without blocking or interrupting the buzzer tune or other things.
 Bluetooth module has its task too, and it sends interrupts to the main when data is coming.
 Communication between tasks was not done with the rich tools an RTOS can offer, such as queues, semaphores, mutexes, etc. I used only task notify functions (specific to FreeRTOS, alternative for binary semaphores) and global variables for this.

 The display was the most complex thing to work on.
 First, I didn't like how Adafruit allowed only 127 ASCII characters for printing.
 People on my phone have either Turkish or Russian names, so I needed to add these alphabets somehow.
 I tried many options, and the solution I came up with was to edit a .BDF font, and squeeze into 127 glyphs the characters I needed by deleting unnecessary symbols, even the lowercase letters.
 Adafruit provided a Python script to convert a .BDF font into a C++ header file.
 Now that I had all glyphs I wanted in my project environment, I wrote a module to translate a regular string into a string that can be processed by the Adafruit library, mapping non-ASCII characters to ASCII.
 Overall a terrible solution, but I could not have done better with the tool I had.
 The other thing I didn't like in Adafruit library was that the text wrapping function was too primitive, it was just translating characters to a new line whenever there was no space left (actually it was even wasting one space, very annoying), without any sense of words.
 I wrote an algorithm to fit words without breaking them if unnecessary.
 Also, my algorithm calculates printing positions to make text perfectly aligned to the center.
 On the text's background, there are animated lines, optimized to avoid redrawing the same pixels and writing over the text.
 As for the intro for when the device starts, there is a simple animation, something I can describe as a rotating slice of pie.
 The round shape was achieved using triangles.

 All other features are better observed from the examples but before that...

 # Android application